 Note: If you have a visa/green card inquiry Click here !
 Please do not make an appointment with the ACS Unit.

-Authentication/Attestation of Documents from the U.S. for Use in Pakistan
+Authentication/Attestation of Documents from the United States for Use in Pakistan

-We recommend that U.S. citizens authenticate their documents (especially educational certificates, marriage certificates and birth certificates) in the U.S. before coming to Pakistan.
+We recommend that U.S. citizens authenticate their documents (especially educational certificates, marriage certificates and birth certificates) in the United States before coming to Pakistan.
 The consulate is unable to authenticate these documents.

 How to Authenticate a Document